calledit/metric_depth_video_toolbox/README.md

 ## This Repo consists of:
 1. A tool for generating metric 3D depth videos based on the Depth-Anything series of machine learning models.
-By taking the stability in the videos from [Video-Depth-Anything](https://github.com/DepthAnything/Video-Depth-Anything) and combining it with the  metric version of [Depth-Anything-V2](https://github.com/DepthAnything/Depth-Anything-V2) it is possible to generate stable metric depth videos.
 2. A tool for generating metric 3D depth videos based on [UniDepth](https://github.com/lpiccinelli-eth/UniDepth)
-3. Tools for working with and visualising the metric 3D videos.
+3. A tool for adding parallax infill to generated stero video based on [StereoCrafter](https://github.com/TencentARC/StereoCrafter).
-4. Tools for doing things like 3D stereo rendering or viewing a video from above or othervise altering the camera perspective.
+4. A tool for working with and visualising or viewing a metric 3D video from above or othervise altering the camera perspective.
+5. A tool for doing things like 3D stereo rendering.
-5. Tools for using the generated metric 3D videos for camera tracking(camera pose estimation) and (full scene 3D reconstruction).
+6. Tools for using the generated metric 3D videos for camera tracking(camera pose estimation) and (full scene 3D reconstruction).

 ## Usage